-- your property’s square footage
+- Square footage

-- lot size if you live in a detached property
+- Lot size (if you live in a detached property)

-- number of beds and baths
+- Number of beds and bathrooms

-- year your property was built
+- Year your property was built

-- details on things like what type of heating and cooling you have, etc.
+- Details on things like what type of heating and cooling you have, etc.

 When you stage your home, there are two main things you should strive to achieve.

-1).
-You want each space in your home to have an obvious function.
+- You want each space in your home to have an obvious function.